 The Perfect Video for Foreign Language Learning

 I have always been passionate about language learning.
-My native language is Russian, and I speak English and French well.
-I also have experience with more languages, including Japanese (I passed the first level of the Japanese-Language Proficiency Test in 2006), Spanish, German, and Chinese!
+My native language is Russian, and I speak English and French fluently.
+I also have experience with more languages, including Japanese, Spanish, German, and Chinese! (check my certificates)

 Since I first started learning foreign languages, I have been thinking a lot about one question: what is the best way to learn a foreign language?
 Is it a book, an audio recording, a video course, or lessons with a native speaker?

 Although you can indeed learn very fast with a professional teacher, this comes with one major drawback—private lessons are expensive.
 While group classes are much cheaper, students spend much of their time listening to the mistakes of fellow students.

 If you want to learn a foreign language on your own, learning materials can be divided in 3 categories:

 I experimented with each of these options and found that video combined with text is the best tool to quickly learn a foreign language.
 However, finding the right video can be challenging.
 A video for language learning should have:

 - Slow-paced speech for beginners and quicker dialogue for more advanced students

 - Good articulation with each and every word pronounced very clearly